nicohlr/ipychart/docs/docs/user_guide/charts.md

 <charts-pie/>

-You can choose this type for your chart by setting the `kind` argument to either `'doughnut'` or `'pie'`.
+You can choose this type of chart by setting the `kind` argument to either `'doughnut'` or `'pie'`.

 <p style="font-size:1.35rem;font-weight:600;line-height:1.25!important;margin-bottom:0;padding-top:4.6rem;margin-top:-3.1rem">Dataset properties</p>

-For each dataset, the following properties ar configurable:
+For each dataset, the following properties are configurable:

 ``` py
 data = {